Here’s today’s Final Jeopardy (in the category History of the 19-Teens) for Friday, September 24, 2021 (Season 38, Game 10):

 (Content continues below)

-Correct response: What is a pulsar?
+Correct response: What is the (RMS) Lusitania?

 Looking to find out who won Jeopardy! today?
 Tonight’s results are below!